Longitudinal Knowledge Assessment

 Dr. Raimo received his medical degree from New York Medical College.
 He completed his residency at Hofstra North Shore-LIJ School of Medicine (now Hofstra Northwell School of Medicine) where he also served as Chief Resident.

-As of June 2023, Dr. Raimo reported the following external relationships:
+As of April 2024, Dr. Raimo reported the following external relationships:

-• The American College of Physicians, Fellow, without compensation
+- The American College of Physicians, fellow, without compensation

 Rachel P. Simmons, MD, Co-Chair

-Rachel P. Simmons, MDDr.
-Simmons is an Associate Professor of Medicine and a Program Director for the Residency Program in Internal Medicine at the Warren Alpert Medical School at Brown University.
+Dr. Simmons is an Associate Professor of Medicine and a Program Director for the Residency Program in Internal Medicine at the Warren Alpert Medical School at Brown University.
 Previously, she served as Assistant Program Director of the Internal Medicine Residency at Boston University and before that as Chief Resident at the Massachusetts General Hospital.
 She was awarded the Flora Roberts Award for Outstanding Graduating Woman at Purdue University.
 Dr. Simmons is a member of the American Board of Internal Medicine's Internal Medicine Traditional, 10-Year MOC Exam Approval Committee and previously served on the Internal Medicine Exam Committee.
 She is certified in both Internal Medicine and Infectious Disease.

 Dr. Simmons graduated with highest distinction from Purdue University with a bachelor's degree in chemical engineering and then obtained her medical degree from Johns Hopkins University.
 She completed her internal medicine residency training and infectious diseases fellowship at the Massachusetts General Hospital.

-As of June 2022, Dr. Simmons reported the following external relationships:
+As of August 2023, Dr. Simmons reported the following external relationships:

 Dr. Simmons serves in significant roles with the following organizations, receiving reimbursement or compensation as listed: